sassoftware/pyviyatools/validateviya-manual.md

 ## -d/--output-directory

 Selects the output directory for ValidateViya actions that save a file (--output report/report-full and --generate-tests).
 The directory must first exist before it is specified with --output-directory.

+## -p/--program

+Loads in an external SAS Program for use in Computation Tests.

 ## Creating Custom Tests